Kingflow-23/EEG-Benchmark-on-DEAP-dataset/METHODOLOGY.md

 The benchmark does not preprocess data itself. `src/preprocessing/` is the only route from DEAP's Python files to model input.
-It reproduces the reference windowing rule (256 samples, step 16, strict end bound), uses the first 32 EEG channels, and computes five FFT magnitude bands (4–8, 8–12, 12–16, 16–25, 25–45 Hz).
+It reproduces the reference windowing rule (256 samples, step 16, strict end bound), uses the first 32 EEG channels, and computes five FFT magnitude bands (4-8, 8-12, 12-16, 16-25, 25-45 Hz).
 The result is a 160-value, channel-major vector.
 Continuous DEAP labels remain in `[Valence, Arousal, Dominance, Liking]` order; the first two are binarized independently at 5 by default.

-The extractor intentionally matches the reference implementation where scientifically unusual behavior affects comparability: the three-second pre-stimulus baseline is retained by default; the final exactly aligned window is omitted by a strict `<` bound; and “band power” is a sum of FFT magnitudes, not squared physical power.
+The extractor intentionally matches the reference implementation where scientifically unusual behavior affects comparability: the three-second pre-stimulus baseline is retained by default; the final exactly aligned window is omitted by a strict `<` bound; and "band power" is a sum of FFT magnitudes, not squared physical power.
 These choices are centralized in `src/config.py` and `src/preprocessing/bandpower.py` rather than reimplemented by models.